 The Kickbike — I was riding a City G4 (yes, the cute one with the basket on the front) — is lightweight and easy to maneuver when I have to lift it (say, to take it down from my porch).
 There is no chain or derailleur for my clothes to get caught in, nor do I have to worry about what I’m wearing (so if it’s a skirt day, so be it, I can still ride without issue).
 Anyone with any kind of injury preventing them from mounting a bike can still use a Kickbike, too — you just step on and don’t have to lift up your leg.
 This easy on-off feature also makes it simple to transition from riding to walking at a moment’s notice, which is important when I’m keeping track of at least 3 kids at the same time.
 I’m not going to lie, there’s also the added bonus that Kickbikes are incredibly cool-looking, but I suppose image probably shouldn’t factor too much when choosing a mode of transportation.

-There is a technique to the kicking, but it’s easy to learn (there is a video and description here) and lots of fun when you get the hang of it.
+There is a technique to the kicking, but it’s easy to learn (there is a description here) and lots of fun when you get the hang of it.
 The biggest adjustment I had to make was learning how to change the kicking leg, which prevents muscle fatigue.
 Once I got the hang of it, though, it was easy and definitely made riding more enjoyable.